CristianBold4/LfN_project/README.md

 - Makosa Alberto
 - Mosco Simone

-# STGCN Model: Traffic forecasting using GCNNs
+# Traffic forecasting using GCNNs

 Goal: use historical speed data to predict the speed at a given future time step.